cdknight/MessageAnalyser/README.md

 -   Google Hangouts
 -   SMS (only Android, although iPhone SMS might work through iMessage on Mac)

-Hangouts support and perhaps Matrix support will be added in the future.
+Matrix support will probably be added in the future.

 I\'m lazy, so I didn\'t actually write any chat exporters.
 You have to do this manually with separate tools.